-If you’ve hit weight loss, muscle gain, or learning plateaus, you’ve undoubtedly noticed that no one approach works forever.
+If you’ve hit weight loss, muscle gain, or learning plateaus, you’ve undoubtedly noticed that no single approach works forever.

-You can adapt to new circumstances rather quickly.
+You adapt to new circumstances quickly.
 The brain is the most power-efficient machine on the planet.

 Take on something out of your ordinary, and the brain scrambles to form new neural connections.
 These connections make the new habit easier in the future.